placeofexit/placeofexit.github.io/_posts/2016-07-19-socrates-vs-sin.md

 I initially set up the Christian and Socratic ethical frameworks as opposite interpretive extremes.
 We can now see that, from the perspective of each, the other responsible for the phenomenon of shifting frameworks that plagues both of their efforts.

-The Christian empowers the Dreamers through its hands-off approach, allowing them to claim innocence by

 -----------------

 [[Coates shows how both are problematic]]